mitranim/xhttp/readme.md

 ### Encoding and Parsing

-`xhttp` automatically encodes and decodes some common formats, depending on method, request headers, and response headers.
+`xhttp` automatically encodes query parameters and some body types, and decodes some common formats, depending on method, request headers, and response headers.

-If the method is read-only (GET, HEAD or OPTIONS) and the body is a plain dict, it's automatically formdata-encoded and appended to the URL as "search" after `?`.
+`params.query`, if provided, must be a plain dict; it's automatically formdata-encoded and appended to the URL after `?`.

-If the method is _not_ read-only:
+If the request is read-only (GET/HEAD/OPTIONS), the body is ignored.

-  * If the headers specify the JSON content type (`application/json`) and the body is a plain dict or list, it's automatically JSON-encoded.
-Primitives and special objects are passed unchanged.
+If the headers specify the JSON content type (`application/json`) and the body is a plain dict or list, it's automatically JSON-encoded.
+Primitives and non-plain objects are passed unchanged.

-  * If the headers specify the formdata content type (`application/x-www-form-urlencoded`) and the body is a plain dict, it's automatically formdata-encoded.
+If the headers specify the formdata content type (`application/x-www-form-urlencoded`) and the body is a plain dict, it's automatically formdata-encoded.

 If the `content-type` header in the _response_ contains `application/json`, the response body is automatically JSON-parsed.
 Otherwise it's returned as a string.
 (Note: prior to `0.8.0` it also parsed XML and HTML into DOM structures; not anymore.)